MJClarke93/Up2Date/README.md

      npm install
      ```

+  3. Generate your Twitter API keys at: https://developer.twitter.com/en/apps/ and your News API key at: https://newsapi.org/

+  4. Create an .env file inside the app folder and add your keys like this (and add '.env' to your .gitignore):

+     ```shell
+     CONSUMER_KEY=yourkey
+     CONSUMER_SECRET=yourkey
+     ACCESS_TOKEN=yourkey
+     ACCESS_TOKEN_SECRET=yourkey
+     NEWSAPI_KEY=yourkey
+     ```

-  3. Once the dependencies are installed, simply run one of the following:
+  5. Once the dependencies are installed, simply run one of the following:

      ```shell
      # If you're on Windows: